digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 the same package name and version.
 For backward compatibility, this restriction only applies for packages compiled with LF >= 1.16.
-If LF < 1.15 is used, there can be several packages with the same name and version but this should be corrected as it will not be supported further.
+If LF < 1.15 is used, there can be several packages with the same name and version but this should be corrected; duplicate package names and versions are no longer supported.

 Smart Contract Upgrade Basics
 -----------------------------